10 Best OKR Software for Performance Reviews (2026)

 Best for

-Growth-stage, technology-driven companies (≈50–80 employees) that already use OKRs and want performance reviews to close the loop between execution and reflection.
+Leaders at 51–200 person companies who are already running OKRs and want performance reviews to close the loop between execution and reflection — without a separate HR process or enterprise overhead.

 2. Lattice